 Like most Dietitians, I started my career providing weight loss advice to “improve people’s health”, but it didn’t take long for me to realise this approach created more problems than solutions.
 I’ve spent years unlearning my traditional weight-centred education and now adopt a weight-inclusive, HAES & non-diet approach.

-Experienced Non-Diet PCOS Dietitian
+Experienced Non-Diet PCOS Dietitian in Melbourne

 Ready to increase your energy, boost your mood and regulate your hormones